elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

     - research councils
     - scientific and technical progress, even commercially oriented
     - government does 25% of R&D spending which has fallen since 1963 (worst in G7)
-    - government should fund more masters, phds, and research rather than rely on tax credits
+    - government should fund more masters, PhD's, and research rather than rely on tax credits
   - industrial policy
     - influence countries pattern of industrial development through taxes, subsidies, or regulation
     - promote high-tech industries